jsaleix/go-gin/readme.md

 # go gin
-Project to practise and familiarise with Golang and the Gin Web Framework.
+Project to practice and familiarise with Golang and the Gin Web Framework.
 Also implementing Server-sent-events.

 ## Requirements